paulrisk3/picam-motion-detection/README.md

 ## Getting Started
 This script will probably run comfortably on a Pi 4 but would likely strain a Pi 3.
 I've got it running in Ubuntu 20.04 on a dual-core, hyper-threaded i3-2120 @ 3.30GHz with 12GB DDR3 RAM at about 30% CPU utilization and 2 GB of RAM.

+Update - This does not actually run all that well on Raspberry Pi OS on Pi 4.
+I don't know why, at the moment.
+But it runs on Ubuntu.
+I'm going to leave it at that, for now.

 ### Prerequisites
 sudo apt install python3-opencv